 Getting started - Your plant was grown in filtered light, so it should be acclimated to direct sun slowly, over a period of a couple weeks.
 Keep in mind that this plant doesn't need a lot of sun to be happy.

 Transplanting - Transplant gently to avoid damaging the delicate roots.
 Use well-drained soil.
-Regular high-potting soil should work, or you may use a mix of well-decomposed compost and perlite in equal amounts.
+A typical mix is 2 parts potting soil to 1 part perlite.
 Transplant to a 1 or 2 gallon pot and water it in, but don't pack the soil down.

 Repotting - Repot your plant to a larger container whenever the roots start circling around the bottom of the container, or after 2-4 months.